-My name is Riah Werner (pronounced Rye-ah, like the grain) and I’m an English teacher and teacher trainer with over six years’ international teaching experience.
-I am an English Language Fellow and will teach ESP and train teachers at the National Pedagogical Institute for Technical and Professional Training in Cote D’Ivoire starting in the fall.
-I have taught in South Korea, Tanzania, Thailand and Ecuador as well.
+Welcome!
+My name is Riah Werner (pronounced Rye-ah, like rye bread) and I’m an English teacher and teacher trainer.
+I am currently a PhD student in Language and Literacies Education at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+I have taught and trained teachers in Cote d’Ivoire, Tanzania, South Korea, Thailand and Ecuador.